MicrosoftDocs/ATADocs/ATPDocs/health-alerts.md

 # Understanding Microsoft Defender for Identity sensor health alerts

 > [!NOTE]
-> The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
-The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/sensor-health).
-For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).
+> The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.

 The [!INCLUDE [Product long](includes/product-long.md)] Health Center lets you know when there's a problem with your [!INCLUDE [Product short](includes/product-short.md)] instance, by raising a health alert.
 This article describes all the health alerts for each component, listing the cause and the steps needed to resolve the problem.